PhilLAL/waltz-docs/docs/developer_guide.md

+> **WARNING**: This part of the documentation is out of date and corresponds to Waltz v0.6.x!
+Please feel free to contribute.

 [TOC]

 We shall start this developer guide with a super short introduction to the basic web technologies which are used in Waltz.